Cross and circle game

 Cross and circle is a board game design used for race games played throughout the world.

 Design

-The basic design comprises a circle divided into four equal portions by a cross inscribed inside it like four spokes in a wheel; the classic example of this design is Yut.
-However, the term "cross and circle game" is also applied to boards that replace the circle with a square, and cruciform boards that collapse the circle onto the cross; all three types are topologically equivalent.
-Ludo and Parcheesi (both descendants of Pachisi) are examples of frequently played cruciform games.
+The basic design comprises a circle divided into four equal portions by a cross inscribed inside it like four spokes in a wheel; the classic example of this design is yut.
+The term "cross and circle game", however, is also applied to boards that replace the circle with a square, and cruciform boards that collapse the circle onto the cross; all three types are topologically equivalent.
+Ludo and Parcheesi (both descendants of pachisi) are examples of frequently played cruciform games.